Indian reserve: Constitution Act 1867

 In 1867, legislative jurisdiction over "Indians and Lands reserved for the Indians" was assigned to the Parliament of Canada through the Constitution Act, 1867, a major part of Canada's Constitution (originally known as the British North America Act), which acknowledged that First Nations had special status.
 Separate powers covered "status and civil rights on the one hand and Indian lands on the other."

-In 1870, the newly formed Dominion government acquired Rupert's Land, a vast territory in British North America consisting mostly of the Hudson Bay drainage basin that had been controlled by the Hudson's Bay Company under its charter with the British Crown from 1670 to 1870.
+In 1870, the newly formed Government of Canada acquired Rupert's Land, a vast territory in British North America consisting mostly of the Hudson Bay drainage basin that had been controlled by the Hudson's Bay Company under its charter with the British Crown from 1670 to 1870.
 Numerous aboriginal groups lived in the same territory and disputed the sovereignty of the area.
-The Dominion of Canada promised Britain to honour the provisions of the Royal Proclamation of 1763 to "negotiate with its Amerindians for the extinguishment of their title and the setting aside of reserves for their exclusive use."
+The government promised Britain to honour the provisions of the Royal Proclamation of 1763 to "negotiate with its Amerindians for the extinguishment of their title and the setting aside of reserves for their exclusive use."
 This promise led to the Numbered Treaties.